 Tran received his A.A. in Liberal Arts from Hostos Community College (2002), B.A. in Sociology from Hunter College (2004), A.M. in Sociology (2007) and Ph.D. in Sociology and Social Policy (2011) from Harvard.
 He was selected as a Robert Wood Johnson Foundation Health & Society Scholar at the University of Pennsylvania (2011-2013).
 He then taught as an Assistant to Associate Professor of Sociology at Columbia (2013-2019).
-He transitioned to the Ph.D.
+He joined the Ph.D.
 Program in Sociology at The Graduate Center, CUNY on July 1, 2019.

-His articles have been published in both general and leading journals within the field of immigration, including Social Forces, International Migration Review, Ethnic and Racial Studies, Journal of Ethnic and Migration Studies, City & Community, The ANNALS of the American Academy of Political and Social Science, RSF: The Russell Sage Foundation Journal of the Social Sciences, among others.
+His articles have been published in both general and leading journals within the field of immigration, including Social Forces, International Migration Review, Ethnic and Racial Studies, Journal of Ethnic and Migration Studies, City & Community, The ANNALS of the American Academy of Political and Social Science, RSF: The Russell Sage Foundation Journal of the Social Sciences, Sociological Science, among others.
 His research has appeared in interdisciplinary journals such as Population Health Management and Politics, Groups, and Identities.
 He has also published in academic magazines for the general, educated audience such as Contexts and Pathways.

-Tran’s work has been supported by the Robert Wood Johnson Foundation, the National Science Foundation, Southern Poverty Law Center, the Paul & Daisy Soros Fellowships for New Americans, Stanford Center on Poverty and Inequality, Leonard Davis Institute of Health Economics at University of Pennsylvania, and the Rappaport Institute for Greater Boston at Harvard Unviersity, among others In 2018, he received the Nancy W. Malkiel Scholar Award from the Woodrow Wilson Foundation, in recognition of his research excellence and an extraordinary commitment to creating inclusive communities in the university and in the profession.
+Tran’s work has been supported by the Robert Wood Johnson Foundation, the National Science Foundation, Southern Poverty Law Center, the Paul & Daisy Soros Fellowships for New Americans, Stanford Center on Poverty and Inequality, Leonard Davis Institute of Health Economics at University of Pennsylvania, and the Rappaport Institute for Greater Boston at Harvard University, among others In 2018, he received the Nancy W. Malkiel Scholar Award from the Woodrow Wilson Foundation, in recognition of his research excellence and an extraordinary commitment to creating inclusive communities in the university and in the profession.

 Tran served as consulting editor for the American Journal of Sociology (2017-2019).
 He was on the editorial boards for Social Forces (2014-2017) and for The Sociological Quarterly (2013-2016).
 Since 2018, he has served on the editorial boards for Ethnic and Racial Studies and for Journal of Ethnic and Migration Studies.
-He has also served as an ad-hoc reviewer for grant foundations, university presseses and 32 academic journals, including leading journals in five related disciplines: sociology, demography, political science, public health and epidemiology.
+He has also served as an ad-hoc reviewer for grant foundations, university presses and thirty-two academic journals, including leading journals in five related disciplines: sociology, demography, political science, public health and epidemiology.

 Beyond Columbia, Tran has held both elected and appointed positions at the American Sociological Association (ASA) and the Eastern Sociological Society (ESS).
-He serves on ASA's Distinguished Contribution to Teaching Award Committee (2018-2020).
+He served on ASA's Distinguished Contribution to Teaching Award Committee (2018-2020).
 He was elected to the Council for the ASA Sections on International Migration (2015-2018) and on Asia and Asian America (2019-2022).
 He was on the ESS Program Committee for the annual meetings of 2007, 2015 and 2018.
-He has organized and participated in many high-profile panels, including many presidential and thematic sessions at ASA and ESS.
-In 2019, he received the inaugural Outstanding Service Award from ASA's Section on International Migration in recognition of his intellectual contributions.
+He has organized and participated in many high-profile panels, including presidential and thematic sessions at ASA and ESS.
+In 2019, he received the Outstanding Service Award from ASA's Section on International Migration in recognition of his intellectual contributions.